linxmix/blog/src/documents/posts/mixbuilder-brainstorm.html.md

   + start locally in the bay area with friend DJ's and friends of friends?

 ## 4. New Paradigms: Music players as 'mix builders' and 'DJing as a service'
+ - users without technical skill can now build mixes
- - 'user-generated' mixes are to music listeners what content-generators (a la Drupal, Wordpress) are to web bloggers
+ - 'user-generated' mixes (Linx) are to music listeners what content-generators (Drupal, Wordpress) are to web bloggers
-  + content generators bring benefit of a website to bloggers without need for programming skill, while bloggers who are also programmers can still roll their own websites
+  + content generators bring benefit of a website to bloggers without need for programming skill, while bloggers who are also programmers can still roll their own websites for more control
-  + 'user-generated' mixes bring the benefits of seamless mixes to listeners without need for DJing skill, while listeners who are also DJ's can still make their own mixes
+  + 'user-generated' mixes bring the benefits of seamless mixes to listeners without need for DJing skill, while listeners who are also DJ's can still make their own mixes for more control
-   * => users without technical skill can now build mixes
-  + parallel triangles: [music listeners] - [DJs]
  - Licensing and public disclosure of code and design ideas
   + don't want to hand competition the tools to drown us
   + but also want to be open source